CERA

 She was awarded the prestigious Clinical Research Training Fellowship (Health Research Council NZ) in 2007 for her Doctorate in Medicine research (Keratoconus: Novel Investigations of the Diseased Cornea).

 She is active in teaching ophthalmology registrars and glaucoma fellows at RVEEH.
-She has also supervised two University of Melbourne (UoM) MD Elective students and is currently supervising a MPhil (UoM) student.
+She has also supervised two University of Melbourne (UoM) Masters students (MPhil, MBiotech), two UoM Bachelor of Science Honours students and four UoM MD Elective students.

 Key research questions